Wide-angle Image Rectification: A Survey: Image Rectification

 \subsubsection{Line-based Methods}

-Among all structure information, straight lines are mostly used as the regularization owing to the following reasons.
-First, they are intuitive and easy to detect.
+Among all structure information, straight lines are mostly leveraged as the regularization owing to the following reasons.
+First, they are intuitive and easy to understand.
 Second, they are sensitive to distortions caused by the wide FOV lens.
-Third, they can represent the distortion levels effectively and directly, e.g., based on the straightness of lines.
+Third, they can measure the distortion levels effectively and directly, e.g., based on the straightness of lines.
 As pointed out in \citep{zorin_CorrectionGeometricPerceptual_1995,devernay_AutomaticCalibrationRemoval_1995,devernay_StraightLinesHave_2001}, camera models follow perspective projection if and only if straight lines in the 3D world are still straight in the image.
-This is the golden rule in line-based rectification methods where the straightness of lines should be maximized or the curvature of line segments should be minimized after the image rectification.
+This is the golden rule in line-based rectification methods where the straightness of lines should be maximized or the curvature of line segments should be minimized in the rectification.
 The main framework of line-based methods is illustrated in Figure \ref{fig:linebased}.

-The first step of line-based methods is to detect lines in the distorted image which is a well-defined computer vision tasks.
+The first step of line-based methods is to detect lines in the distorted image, which itself is a non-trivial vision task.
 Usually, line detection is composed of two steps: edge detection, e.g., using the canny algorithm \citep{canny_ComputationalApproachEdge_1986}, and grouping of points on edges as line segments.
-According to different distortion models, straight lines will be curved in the distorted image to different extent.
-When the distortion is small, line segments may be long enough for estimating parameters.
-In \citep{devernay_AutomaticCalibrationRemoval_1995,devernay_StraightLinesHave_2001}, edges are detected in the gradient domain with sub-pixel accuracy, and then edge points are assumed to be on the same line with high probability if the maximum distance between the points and the fitted line was less than a threshold.
-However, when the distortion grows, a single line may break into small pieces, making parameters fitting unstable. \cite{brauer-burchardt_AutomaticLensDistortion_2000} proposes a method to merge these small line segments into long lines.
-First, the longest line in the line segments list is picked and used as the first item in the straight line set.
-Next, all other segments are tested whether they belong to any straight line in the set.
-If not, a new straight line is added to the set.
-Finally, long lines in the set are used to fit the distortion parameters.
-Similarly, short lines are linked together into long lines according to their distances and orientations \citep{thormahlen_RobustLinebasedCalibration_2003}.
+When the distortion is small, line segments may be long enough to estimate parameters \citep{devernay_AutomaticCalibrationRemoval_1995,devernay_StraightLinesHave_2001}.
+However, when the distortion is large, a single line may break into too many small pieces, making parameters fitting unstable.
+Under this situation, these small pieces of segments should be merged into longer lines before fitting \citep{brauer-burchardt_AutomaticLensDistortion_2000, thormahlen_RobustLinebasedCalibration_2003}.

 Once straight lines are collected in distorted image, parameters of distorted model can be estimated via non-linear optimization.
 It is known that every point $(x_u, y_u)$ on a 2D straight line satisfies: